 Why is joint replacement popular in University Hospital Knappschaftskrankenhaus Bochum?

 The minimally invasive methods of the endoprosthesis of joints allow for avoiding complex preparation for the operation and prolonged rehabilitation.
 In addition, thanks to the unique "bikini" access, the skin incision parallel to the inguinal fold makes the postoperative scar less noticeable.

 About the city

 Bochum is a modern European city, part of the Ruhr metropolitan area.
 Bochum is home to nine higher education institutions with over 60,000 students.

 The main feature of the city is the culture in all its aspects.
 The Schauspielhaus Theatre, founded in 1919, is one of the most famous theatres in the country.
 The Bochumer Symphoniker Orchestra was founded in the same year and established itself as one of the best orchestras in Germany.
 Since 1988, Andrew Lloyd Webber's musical "Star Express" has been staged in Bochum, which has now attracted 10 million viewers, making it the most successful musical in the world.
 At the end of summer, the city houses the Bochum Total music festival, one of Europe's most significant musical events.

-Bochum is a beautiful city with an interesting history and an abundance of unique ancient monuments.
-One of the favourite places for walking among the guests of Bochum is the Bermuda Triangle.
-It is the name of a part of the historic quarter, which includes several picturesque pedestrian streets with many exciting things for tourists, including colourful souvenir shops and the best national restaurants in the city.
+Bochum is a beautiful city with an exciting history and an abundance of unique ancient monuments.
+One of the favorite places for walking among the guests of Bochum is the Bermuda Triangle.
+It is the name of a part of the historic quarter, which includes several picturesque pedestrian streets with many exciting things for tourists, including colorful souvenir shops and the best national restaurants in the city.